 The retinal input to visual processing is intrinsically continuous, whereas our mental representations of scenes are composed of discrete objects.
 A major challenge of visual perception is to parse the world in this way, starting with a confusion of features and ending up with a structured array of individuals.
 We have been exploring this process, focusing in particular on demonstrating how visual attention interacts in rich and interesting ways with the underlying structure of visual scenes.
 Attention is often allocated not only to spatial regions of the visual field, but to discrete visual objects.
 Whereas vision scientists have traditionally studied the recognition of specific objects, we are using computer-based experiments to determine what can count as an attended object in the first place, and thus to determine the nature of the fundamental units over which visual attention can operate.
 Our recent research has shown how object-based effects can be independently strengthened or weakened by multiple types of visual structure (including structure in other dimensions such as time, and in other modalities such as audition), and has begun to illustrate how the 'objects' of object-based attention are formed from simpler visual features.
-This work has led to several recent discoveries, such as the phenomenon of attentional rhythm, and the existence of event type representations.
+This work has led to several recent discoveries, such as the phenomenon of attentional rhythm, the existence of event type representations, and the one-is-more illusion.
 This research is closely connected to issues in many other areas of cognitive science.
 As one example of this, we have suggested that the study of the infant's 'object concept' and the study of mid-level object-based visual processing in adults may have much more to do with each other than has been previously suspected.

 Perceiving Animacy and Causality